Diocese of Chalan Kanoa

-The Diocese of Chalan Kanoa (Diœcesis Vialembensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in the United States.
+The Diocese of Chalan Kanoa (Diœcesis Vialembensis) is a diocese of the Catholic Church in the United States.
 It comprises the territory of the Commonwealth of the Northern Mariana Islands and is a suffragan of the Metropolitan Archdiocese of Agaña.
-The diocese was canonically erected on 8 November 1984 by Pope John Paul II.
-Its territories were taken from the archdiocese based in Guam.

-The Diocese of Chalan Kanoa is led by a prelate bishop who pastors the mother church, the Our Lady of Mount Carmel Cathedral on Saipan.
+The diocese was canonically erected in 1984; the mother church, the Our Lady of Mount Carmel Cathedral, is on Saipan.